ethereum/EIPs/EIPS/eip-eth_getProof.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-This one Method actually returns 3 different important data:
+This one Method actually returns 3 different important data points:

-1. The 4 fields of an account-object as specified in the yellow paper `[nonce, balance, storageHash, codeHash ]`, which allows to store a hash of the account-object in order to keep track of changes.
+1. The 4 fields of an account-object as specified in the yellow paper `[nonce, balance, storageHash, codeHash ]`, which allows storing a hash of the account-object in order to keep track of changes.
 2. The MerkleProof for the account starting with a stateRoot from the specified block.
 3. The MerkleProof for each requested storage entry starting with a storageHash from the account.

-Combining these in one Method allows the client to work very efficient, since the required data are already fetched from the db.
+Combining these in one Method allows the client to work very efficient since the required data are already fetched from the db.

 ### Proofs for non existant values

-In case a address or storage-value does not exist, the proof needs to provide enough data to verify this fact.
-This means, the client needs to follow the path from the root node and deliver until the last matching node.
-If the last matching node is a branch, the proof value in the node must be empty one.
-In case of leaf-type it must be pointing to a different relative-path in order to proof that the requested path does not exists.
+In case an address or storage-value does not exist, the proof needs to provide enough data to verify this fact.
+This means the client needs to follow the path from the root node and deliver until the last matching node.
+If the last matching node is a branch, the proof value in the node must be an empty one.
+In case of leaf-type, it must be pointing to a different relative-path in order to proof that the requested path does not exist.

 ### possible Changes to be discussed:

-- instead of providing the blocknumber maybe the blockhash would be better, since it would allow proofs of uncles-states.
+- instead of providing the blocknumber maybe the blockhash would be better since it would allow proofs of uncles-states.
 - in order to reduce data, the account-object may only provide the `accountProof` and `storageProof`.
 The Fields `balance`, `nonce`, `storageHash` and `codeHash` could be taken from the last Node in the proof by deserializing it.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

-Since this only adds a new Method there is no issues with Backwards Compatibility.
+Since this only adds a new Method there are no issues with Backwards Compatibility.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->